aragon/whitepaper/README.md

 For each dispute or appeal we have a number of available *juror slots* which must be filled.
 Each slot can be thought of as a seat on the jury.
 A single juror can occupy multiple seats, but each seat is associated with an equal portion of their stake which is committed and locked until the dispute is fully resolved.

-One block after the heartbeat function is executed for the term in which a dispute is scheduled, a function to draft jurors for that dispute is called.
+One block after the heartbeat function is executed for the term in which a dispute is scheduled, a function to draft jurors for that dispute can be called.
 This function can be called at any point during the term and the resulting selection of jurors will be the same.
 If this transaction does not happen before the term ends the dispute must be rescheduled for a subsequent court term.

 To make the draft function efficient, active jurors are arranged into a tree structure based on their stake.
 Using the random seed for the term and the id of the dispute a random number is generated and used to traverse the tree and arrive at a juror.
 This process is repeated until all juror slots for the dispute have been filled.